mendix/docs/content/en/docs/appstore/connectors/amazon-rekognition.md

 ### 3.1 Constants

+Constants are used to define configuration values.
 All activities are exported as microflow activities that can directly be added to a microflow.
 Make sure the constants are configured correctly as shown in the table below, so the connector can authenticate the request with AWS.

 | Name                                              | Value                                                        |
 | ------------------------------------------------- | ------------------------------------------------------------ |